Categorical Torelli theorems for Gushel-Mukai threefolds

 \section{Semiorthogonal decompositions}

-In this section, we collect some useful facts/results about semiorthogonal decompositions.
+In this section, we collect some useful facts about semiorthogonal decompositions.
 Background on triangulated categories and derived categories of coherent sheaves can be found in \cite{huybrechts2006fourier}, for example.
-From now on, let $\D^b(X)$ denote the bounded derived category of coherent sheaves on $X$, and for $E, F \in \D^b(X)$, define
+From now on, let $\D^b(X)$ denote the bounded derived category of coherent sheaves on a smooth projective variety $X$, and for $E, F \in \D^b(X)$, define